camilochs/metaheuristics-llms/README.md

 ---

-The instances of both example and synthetic, as well as real instances, are located in the `/instances` folder.
+The social network instances of both example and synthetic, as well as real instances, are located in the `/instances` folder.

 The prompts used for each instance are located in the `/prompts` folder, without the alpha and beta values.